STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

  2. extending the Radium capabilities by developing new libraries
  3. integrating new functionalities in the Radium applications using plugins.

-As Radium rely on the [cmake](https://cmake.org/documentation/) build and configuration system, this documentation focus on how to configure your build system to use and extend Radium.
+As Radium relies on the [cmake](https://cmake.org/documentation/) build and configuration system, this documentation focuses on how to configure your build system to use and extend Radium.

 # Radium cmake utilities